Skeet Ulrich: Career

-On television, Ulrich starred in the short-lived ABC series Miracles and appeared in TNT's multiple Emmy-nominated miniseries Into the West (2005 in the U.S., 2006 in the UK).
+On television, Ulrich starred in the short-lived ABC series Miracles and appeared in TNT's multiple Emmy-nominated miniseries Into the West (2005 in the U.S., 2006 in the U.K.).
 Also in 2005, Ulrich acted with Keri Russell in the television film The Magic of Ordinary Days.
-He starred as Jake Green on the CBS post-apocalyptic drama Jericho, which premiered on September 20, 2006, and ended its run on March 25, 2008.
+He starred as Johnston Jacob "Jake" Green Jr. on the CBS post-apocalyptic drama Jericho, which premiered on September 20, 2006 and ended its run on March 25, 2008.
 The series was cancelled after its first season but was brought back due to fan outcry and support.
 Fans lobbied the studio, and the series was brought back for a shortened second season.

 Ulrich is a recurring guest voice actor on the Adult Swim animated stop-motion sketch comedy series Robot Chicken.
 In sketches based on G.I.
 Joe, Ulrich voices the character Duke.
 Ulrich guest-starred in three episodes of CSI: NY as a complex and disturbed killer.
-From 2017 to 2021, he starred as Forsythe Pendleton Jones II, the father of Jughead Jones, in Riverdale on The CW, loosely based on the Archie comic book series.
+From 2017 to 2021, he starred as Forsythe Pendleton "F.P."
+Jones II, the father of Jughead Jones, in Riverdale on The CW, loosely based on the Archie comic book series.

-Ulrich appeared as Brian David Mitchell in the 2017 Lifetime film I Am Elizabeth Smart, based on the 2002 abduction and captivity of Elizabeth Smart.
-He also played Brice Cobb in the 2017 horror movie Escape Room.
+Ulrich appeared as Brian David Mitchell in the 2017 television film I Am Elizabeth Smart, based on the 2002 abduction and captivity of Elizabeth Smart.
+He also played Brice Cobb in the 2018 horror movie Escape Room.

-In 2022, Ulrich reprises his role as Billy Loomis in the fifth film in the series, also titled Scream.
+In 2022, Ulrich reprised his role as Billy Loomis in the fifth film in the Scream series, also titled Scream.
 He did so again in 2023 in Scream VI.
 In 2024, he presented the award for Best Wide Release at the Fangoria Chainsaw Awards.

-In 2025, Ulrich is set to reunite with Matthew Lillard in Five Nights at Freddy's 2.
+In 2025, Ulrich reunited with Matthew Lillard in Five Nights at Freddy's 2.

 Personal life

 In 1997, Ulrich married English actress Georgina Cates, whom he met at an Academy Awards party.
 Their wedding was a small ceremony held on their farmland in Madison County, Virginia, with only the preacher as a guest.
 They have twins, a daughter and son, born in 2001.
 Ulrich and Cates separated in 2004 and filed for divorce in 2005, citing irreconcilable differences.

-He married actress Amelia Jackson-Gray in 2012, and they divorced in 2015.
+Ulrich married actress Amelia Jackson-Gray in 2012, and they divorced in 2015.
 In 2016, Ulrich became engaged to Brazilian model Rose Costa, but the couple split in 2017.